jlopp/metal-bitcoin-storage-reviews/reviews/hodl-wallet.md

 permalink: /reviews/hodl-wallet/
 nowrap: true
 ---
-The HODL Wallet can be purchased at <a href="https://thehodlwallet.com/">thehodlwallet.com</a>.
+The HODL Wallet is no longer available at thehodlwallet.com.
 Looks to be a clone of the Billfodl / CryptoSteel.
 Claims "made from AISI 316 stainless steel, the HODL wallet is fireproof, waterproof, shockproof, corrosion resistant, and astonishingly strong."

 ## Setup